 It’s very useful to map your pole and premise data in order to make sure they are complete and to identify anomalies, such a apparent gaps between poles or to premises that may indicate some missing data or conduit.
-Google Earth is a great free tool for doing this.
-It can import .kmz files and display the data overlaid on it’s usual map or satellite imagery.
+Google Earth Pro is a great free tool for doing this.
+It can open .kmz files and import SHP (shapefiles) and display the data overlaid on it’s usual map or satellite imagery.
+Some people prefer the free open source QGIS which has more features but is more complex to use and only works with shape files (.SHP).
 Sources of data include:

 - GIS premise data for each town is available from MBI by asking Ed Donnelly.